 - Business accounts❌

 Tomorrow is a great choice if you are in the market for a sustainable banking option that also provides a modern and intuitive mobile-first experience.
 There is also a great feature we mentioned in our Tomorrow bank review: you can automatically offset your carbon footprint with each card payment without thinking about it.
 As a nice "green" bonus feature, you can order a bank card made of wood!

 Who says banking can not be fun?
 Netherland's latest fintech unicorn, Amsterdam-based neobank called bunq is a progressive bank founded in 2012 that never stopped growing rapidly ever since.
 The company behind the bank prides itself on being an avid supporter of ethical investment practices, diverse and inclusive workspace and believes that enabling users to be free from financial restrictions should not hurt the environment. bunq also allows its users to choose where to enable the bank to invest their funds.
-On top of that, bunq's higher tier subscription helps customers offset their CO2 emissions by launching a tree planting scheme where an actual tree is planted by an NGO named "Eden Foundation" for every hundred Euros they spend using a bunq card.
+On top of that, bunq's higher tier subscription (the one that comes with a metal bank card) has a truly unique feature helps customers offset their CO2 emissions.
+This was accomplished by launching a tree planting scheme where an actual tree is planted by an NGO named "Eden Foundation" for every hundred Euros they spend using a bunq card.
 To date, bunq planted over 8,5 million trees thanks to this feature.